Lee Bo-ram

 Lee Bo-ram (born February 17, 1987) is a South Korean singer and actress.
-She is a former member of girl group SeeYa.
+She is a member of girl group SeeYa.
 She joined the project group 2Boram in 2011.
-In July 2022, she debuted as a member of WSG Wannabe after joining MBC's Hangout with Yoo, as well as joining the sub-unit for the group Gaya-G.
+In July 2022, she debuted as a member of WSG Wannabe after joining MBC's Hangout with Yoo, as well as joining the sub-unit for the group Gaya-G. In March 12, 2026, she participates in SeeYa's 20th debut anniversary and active again as group member of SeeYa after 15 years.